stertingen/gerbmerge/README.md

     c:\python27\python.exe setup.py sdist
     c:\python27\scripts\pip.exe istall dist\gerbmerge-1.9.4.zip

-Now you can use it by running _c:\python27\gerbmerge.bat_ in command prompt.

 To uninstall gerbmerge, launch command prompt and run:

     c:\python27\scripts\pip.exe uninstall gerbmerge

 ### Unix / Mac OS X

-Install python, gcc (required to build simpleparse), and pip (recommended)

-Launch shell and install _simpleparse_:

-    sudo pip install simpleparse
+Install _pip_ (for Python 2) first.
 Download and unpack _gerbmerge_ sources, navigate to its folder and run:

-    python setup.py sdist
-    sudo pip istall dist/gerbmerge-1.9.4.tar.gz
+    sudo pip2 istall .

-Now you can use it by running _gerbmerge_.
+This will resolve and install all dependencies, build the package and install it.

 To uninstall gerbmerge, open shell and run:

-    sudo pip uninstall gerbmerge
+    sudo pip2 uninstall gerbmerge

 ## Running GerbMerge